NCUA Nominee’s Long and Winding Road: Editor/Publisher's Column

 The initial application process is the same as any job but an atypical amount of political prowess is also required.
 A nomination must come from the White House and is sent to the Senate Banking, Housing and Urban Affairs Committee for a confirmation hearing.
 The committee then recommends yay or nay to the full Senate, which normally follows the committee’s recommendation.
 But even prior to the nomination, a full FBI background check takes place, including financials and past employment.

 Metsger, a Democrat, previously had two ethics charges against him brought by the Oregon Republican Party.
 The allegations were that he took income without claiming it and that he intentionally missed–and only missed–votes affecting his clients, one of which was the NWCUA, to avoid ethics disclosures.
 The first was dismissed by the Oregon Government Standards and Practices Commission.
 I didn’t find any conclusion to the second allegation prior to press time.
 These issues are what has been delved into and will continue to be.

 The process also entails disclosing anything that could embarrass the president or the applicant.

 The nominee is also usually paired with another subject-related nominee from the other political party in a demonstration of fairness, efficiency and subliminal political threat.
 If I don’t get my guy, you don’t get your guy.

 Who might Metsger be paired with?
 There’s Consumer Financial Protection Bureau nominee Richard Cordray who appears in a permanent hold pattern by the Republicans.
 Remember, any one senator can stop anything.

-The other option is to wait for Fryzel’s board seat to expire in August, nominate a Republican and then switch the terms.
-The open seat vacated by Gigi Hyland only has about four years left on it.
+The other option is to wait for Board Member Fryzel’s seat to expire in August, nominate a Republican and then switch the terms.
+The open seat, vacated by Gigi Hylandonly has about four years left on it.
 Fryzel’s seat will have the full six years.
-Then the Democrats are assured a longer-serving board member even beyond President Obama’s term.
+Then the Democrats are assured a longer serving board member even beyond President Obama’s term.